ibm-cloud-architecture/refarch-integration/README.md

 Then under the refarch-integration folder use the command ``` ./clonePeers.sh ``` to clone the peer repositories of the 'Brown compute' solution.

-And only for the first time use the ./configureAll.sh script to perform the different dependencies installations for the bluemix apps and other utilities.
+And only for the first time use the ```./configureAll.sh``` script to perform the different dependency installations for the bluemix apps and other utilities.

+### Working on your own
+The script ``` ./fork-repos.sh``` should help you to fork all the repositories of this solution within your github account.

 ### Add a IBM Secure Gateway
 To authorize the web application running on Bluemix to access the API Connect gateway running on on-premise servers, we use the IBM Secure Gateway product and the bluemix Secure Gateway service: the configuration details and best practices can be found in this [article](https://github.com/ibm-cloud-architecture/refarch-integration-utilities/blob/master/docs/ConfigureSecureGateway.md)